steemfiles/condenser/README.md

 in development mode, copy `config/production.json` to `config/dev.json` with `cp config/production.json config/dev.json` and adjust settings in `dev.json`.

+There are various places where the Steemit logo appears in the file tree.
+You must change these in order to avoid violating the copy-agreement.
+The image that appears in the upper-left of each displayed page is stored in `./src/app/components/elements/SteemLogo/index.js` as a JavascriptSX object returned value.
+This code returns an SVG which has to be specially encoded in order for it to be JavascriptSX.
+Another file is `\src\app\client_config.js`.
+You need to change the strings set as steemit, in its various forms, `./src/app/assets/images/favicon.ico` and all of the favorite images in `./src/app/assets/images/favicons`.

 If you're intending to run condenser in a production environment one configuration option that you will definitely want to edit is